microsoft/JSTSdocs/articles/troubleshooting/index.md

 One of the most powerful tools to capture (and view) ETW events is PerfView.
 PerfView is an open source tool and the latest release can be downloaded from https://github.com/Microsoft/perfview/releases .

-With PerfView downloaded and the executable extracted and unblocked, open a `"Developer Command Prompt for VS 2017"` with Administrative rights, and run the following commands:
+With PerfView downloaded and the executable extracted and unblocked, open a `"Developer Command Prompt for VS 2017"` (or `2019`) with Administrative rights, and run the following commands:

 1. `SET VSEXE=%VSINSTALLDIR%Common7\IDE\devenv.exe`